 Level 3 Diploma in Counselling.

-The Level 3 Diploma in Counselling has been written by PC Counselling and Training Ltd and holds the Quality Mark from One Awards and is an ideal qualification for those seeking to enhance their functional role through the use of counselling skills.
+The Level 3 Diploma in Counselling has been written by PC Counselling and Training Ltd and is an ideal qualification for those seeking to enhance their functional role through the use of counselling skills.
 Learners will gain an understanding of a range of counselling skills and have the opportunity to examine some of the various schools of thought/theoretical models associated with them.
 This qualification can be used as a progression route towards a range of qualifications, eg counselling, advice and guidance, or workplace mentoring.
 This qualification does not qualify learners to practice as a counsellor.

 This qualification aims to:

 - Provide learners with more in-depth knowledge of the use of counselling skills in everyday life and work and some of the theories that underpin the use of these skills.

 The objectives of this qualification are to help learners to:

 - Understand the different approaches involved in the use of counselling skills

 - Acknowledge diversity in a counselling setting